damarising/warri-emmanuel-/RenderingOsmDataWindows.md

 # Background

 This wiki page will be used to create a Cookbook Recipe for sharing freely available [OpenStreetMap](http://openstreetmap.org)(OSM) data using MapServer, on the Windows platform.
 Assumptions are that you are able to use a Windows Command Prompt.
-This document is designed for Windows 7 and Vista 32bit.
+This document is designed for installations on Windows 7 and Vista 32bit.

 ## Step 1.
 Install Required Software

 * [7-zip](http://www.7-zip.org/)
-        used to extract the compressed .osm files (although it is not necessary to extract them) supports .bz2 compression
+  * used to extract the compressed .osm files (although it is not necessary to extract them)
+  * supports .bz2 compression
-        you should enable all formats through Tools/Options Go the Start Menu > 7-Zip > 7-Zip File Manager Within the 7-Zip File Manager choose Tools > Options Under the system tab choose 'Select all' Press OK: now any bz2 files should automatically open in 7-Zip Cygwin
+  * you should enable all formats through Tools/Options
+    * Go the Start Menu > 7-Zip > 7-Zip File Manager
+    * Within the 7-Zip File Manager choose Tools > Options
+    * Under the system tab choose 'Select all'
+    * Press OK: now any bz2 files should automatically open in 7-Zip
+* Cygwin
         download and save the installer (hint: don't delete this file after, as it can be used to modify your install) run the installer
             keep defaults